gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Evaluate the amount of reward points that could be earned on any catalogue product.
+Use this API to evaluate the amount of reward points that could be earned on any catalogue product.

 *Success Response:*

-ok
+Success.
+Check example below or refer `CatalogueOrderRequest` for more details.

 Schema: `CatalogueOrderResponse`